project-chip/connectedhomeip/docs/testing/unit_testing.md

 If your tests need fixtures or some kind of setup/teardown you will need to define a test context that derives from `::testing::Test`.
 Each of your test functions will be defined with `TEST_F(NameOfTestContext, NameOfFunction)`.
-The following example demonstrates how to use pw_unit_test to write a unit test that uses fixtures and setup/teardown.
+The following example demonstrates how to use pw_unit_test to write a unit test that uses fixtures and setup/teardown behavior.

 ```
 #include <gtest/gtest.h>